Who can use 'parents with prams' spaces?

 • While car park management could ask someone without a pram or infant to vacate the space, it's not enforceable by law.

-We often get asked whether parents with prams parking spots are for pregnant women as well so we investigated the road rules that pertain to car parks.
+We often get asked who can use parking spots designated for parents with prams, including whether these spots are also for pregnant women.
+To make it clear, we looked into the road rules for car parks.

-These parking spaces are designated with a distinctive pram symbol.
-They are usually bigger than regular spots, to allow parents more room to manage prams and infants and they are often closer to the entrance, to reduce the distance young children must travel in a high traffic area.
+These spaces, marked with a pram symbol, are usually bigger than regular spots to give parents more room to load and unload prams and infants.
+They are also often closer to entrances to reduce the distance young children need to travel in busy areas.

-Our advice to members is be mindful, courteous and vigilant at all times.
-If you don’t have young children or prams with you, don’t park in a parents with prams spot so it’s available for someone who really needs it.
+Our advice to members and the wider public is to be thoughtful, courteous, and alert at all times.
+If you don’t have young children or prams with you, please don’t park in a parents with prams spot, so they're available for someone who may need it more.

-Always hold your child’s hand even if there are no cars around and secure them in their car seat before you put your shopping in the boot.
-Then you don't need to worry about kids running off into danger when you have your hands full.
+Always hold your child’s hand, even if there are no cars around, and secure them in their car seat before placing your shopping in the boot.
+This way, you don’t have to worry about kids running into danger when your hands are full.

 Do you think these parking spots should be enforceable by NSW law?